- Personal Health Information & Self-Help»

 I have learned more about myself than I have known before.
 As much as I have tried, you cannot really shake being an empath.
 It will always be there.
 I just have to learn to make a conscious effort in choosing the right people to be around.
 Which in today's society can be very difficult.

 It's okay to be your sensitive self.
 Just walk away when people are about to mock you for it.
 You don't have to stand there and take it.
 Learn to respect your sensitive self more than those that disrespect you.
+Being Empathetic makes you human.
+Which is what God created you to be.

 Below is a website for intuitive jewelry.
 I want to learn more about healing crystals and use them in my own jewelry making.